elifkarsli/Desktop_Application_Project_/README.md

 📤 Output

 The generated schedule includes exam times and classroom names, displayed in a clear table format.
-The schedule can be saved as a CSV or text file.
+The schedule can be saved as a CSV.

 ⚠️ Common Problems